File: Minimalism, living better with less

 vilfredopareto

-Vilfredo Pareto, the one to whom we owe the famous 80-20 law.
+Vilfredo Pareto, the man behind the famous 80-20 law.

-I apply this rule to my clothes even to my accessories, for my wallet for example.
+I apply this rule to my clothing and accessories, like my wallet.
 I only use a card holder with my ID, credit cards, transportation cards and cash.
 That's all I need.

-No loyalty cards, receipts, VIP club subscriptions or first aid instructions (some people have them in their wallets, truth be told).
-I find it more practical and easy to use.
+No loyalty cards, receipts, VIP club memberships or first aid instructions (some people have them in their wallets, it's true).
+I find it more convenient and easy to use.

 By using this rule, we see the world differently.